 The original goal of botanical illustration was not art but precise, accurate and detailed drawings for the express purpose of plant identification, so a specimen could be correctly recognized and distinguished from other species.

 Renderings of botanical subjects date back to ancient times with identifiable plants appearing in Egyptian tombs, on Greek vases, in Roman mosaics and Asian temple sculpture.
 Early herbals and pharmacopoeia of many cultures depict plant portraits (critical in times of limited literacy) to assist in identification of a species, usually for medicinal purposes.

-- Result: the brush, the hand and the eye meet the plant and honor its brief moment of glory in a portrait so precise and exact that you should be able to taste or smell the subject!
+Result: a portrait so precise & exact that you should be able to taste or smell the subject!